Projects per year

 Research Interests

-Steven is in his second term as a member of the Editorial Board of Modern and Contemporary France, an internationally prominent peer-reviewed journal offering a multidisciplinary view of all aspects of France from 1789 to the present day, and was elected to serve on the Executive Committee of the Society for French Studies (SFS), the longest-established and largest association in French Studies.
-He is also a member of the medical humanities working group for the Irish Humanities Alliance (IHA), which seeks to champion humanities research and scholarship across Ireland.
+Steven is in his second term as a member of the Editorial Board of Modern and Contemporary France, an internationally prominent peer-reviewed journal offering a multidisciplinary view of all aspects of France from 1789 to the present day, and is a member of the Executive Committee of the Society for French Studies (SFS), the longest-established and largest association in French Studies.
+He coordinates the Society's Visiting International Research Fellowship.

 Postgraduate Research Supervision

-He would be pleased to hear from anyone interested in pursuing postgraduate (MRes, PhD or postdoctoral) research in nineteenth-century French literature, especially as it engages with questions of medicine, gender and/or religion; or in intersections of literary French Studies (19th century to the present) with the Medical Humanities.
+He is currently supervising 6 PhD theses and would be pleased to hear from anyone interested in pursuing postgraduate (MRes, PhD or postdoctoral) research in nineteenth-century French literature, especially as it engages with questions of medicine, gender and/or religion; or in intersections of literary studies (19th century to the present) with the Medical/Health Humanities.

 Teaching

-Steven Wilson is a Senior Fellow of the Higher Education Academy (SFHEA), which recognises outstanding achievement in teaching and enhancing the student learning experience, combined with scholarship and academic leadership.
-He has been privileged to receive a QUB Teaching Award in the student-nominated category and a QUB Students' Union Education Award for 'Best Feedback'.
-He was also shortlisted for the 'Excellent Use of Feedback Award' at the Students' Union Education Awards in 2019 and nominated for a Staff Excellence Award in 2022 in the 'Delivering Excellence in your Support to Students' category.
-Steven offers undergraduate modules on 'Paris, City of Modernity' (at Level 2), 'Ideologies of Death in Modern French Literature' (at Level 3) and a final-year filière on 'Figures de l’altérité' (Mme de Duras, Ourika; Mérimée, Carmen).
+Steven Wilson is a Senior Fellow of the Higher Education Academy (SFHEA), which recognises outstanding achievement in teaching, enhancing the student learning experience and academic leadership.
+The recipient of a QUB Teaching Award in the student-nominated category and a QUB Students' Union Education Award for 'Best Feedback', he was also shortlisted for the 'Excellent Use of Feedback Award' at the Students' Union Education Awards in 2019 and nominated for a Staff Excellence Award in 2022 in the 'Delivering Excellence in your Support to Students' category.
+He offers undergraduate modules on 'Paris, City of Modernity' (at Level 2), 'Ideologies of Death in Modern French Literature' (at Level 3) and a final-year filière on 'Figures de l’altérité'.
 He also teaches a session on Medical Humanities on the MRes Research Methods in Modern Languages module.

-Steven has been an invited lecturer at the Oxford Medical Humanities Summer School and an MA programme on Medical Humanities at the University of St Gallen in Switzerland.
-He is an External Examiner at the University of Birmingham and coordinates the R. Gapper undergraduate essay prize, an annual award by the Society for French Studies for the best essay submitted by an undergraduate student at a university based in the United Kingdom or Ireland.
+Steven has been an Invited Lecturer at the Oxford Medical Humanities Summer School and an MA programme on Medical Humanities at the University of St Gallen in Switzerland.
+He is an External Examiner at the Universities of Birmingham and Lancaster.

 Particulars